bdeetz/razor-server/README.md

 # Razor server
+## FORK MAINTAINER NOTES
+This is a fork of Puppet Labs' razor-server project.
+This fork adds the ability to create a fully bootstrapped version of Razor as a container.
+The motivation behind this repo and the container strategy is to avoid a situation where build artifacts and 3rd party libraries may become unavailable.
+This situation is already a reality due to what appears to be a lack of contributions to the upstream repo for over a year.
+To understand how to develop and deploy this tool within the context of SWCCDC see `CCDC_README.md`.

+## What is Razor
 Razor is an advanced provisioning application which can deploy both bare-metal and virtual systems.
 It's aimed at solving the problem of how to bring new metal into a state where your existing DevOps/configuration